-9. Keep your records
+9. Keep Your Records

-- As conservator, you must maintain complete records of money received (i.e. income, social security benefits, retirement or pension income, etc.), money spent for the protected person (i.e. house payment or rent, utility bills, household expenses, food, clothing, medical care, etc.), and the current value of assets (such as bank accounts, investment accounts, vehicles, etc.) and liabilities or debts (such as the amount still owed on the protected person's house, credit card debt, and vehicle or other loans). - If you complete the schedules electronically, it is important to save them on your computer for use in compiling future conservator accounts. - 10.
-Successor Conservator: If you were appointed as a successor conservator to an existing conservatorship and this is your first conservator's account, you must include the prior conservator's information.
-You are not responsible for verifying the activity by the prior conservator or the accuracy of the information the prior conservator previously filed. - ➤ Note that as successor conservator, you are also required to file an Inventory within 90 days after the conservator's letters are first issued.
-The inventory serves as the beginning balance for the conservatorship; therefore, the successor conservator's inventory should reflect all assets still belonging to the protected person at the time the successor conservator is appointed.
+As conservator, you must maintain complete records of money received (i.e. income, social security benefits, retirement or pension income, etc.), money spent for the protected person (i.e. house payment or rent, utility bills, household expenses, food, clothing, medical care, etc.), and the current value of assets (such as bank accounts, investment accounts, vehicles, etc.) and liabilities or debts (such as the amount still owed on the protected person's house, credit card debt, and vehicle or other loans).

+- If you complete the schedules electronically, it is important to save them on your computer for use in compiling future conservator accounts. - 10.
+Successor Conservator: If you were appointed as a successor (replacement) conservator to an existing conservatorship and this Final Account is your first (and only) account, you must include the prior conservator's information.
+You are not responsible for verifying the activity by the prior conservator or the accuracy of the information the prior conservator previously filed. - ➤ Note that as successor conservator, you are also required to file an Inventory within 90 days after your letters of appointment are issued.
+The inventory serves as the beginning balance for the conservatorship; therefore, the successor conservator's inventory should reflect all assets still belonging to the protected person at the time of his or her appointment.